SubashAravindan/AavegWebsite/README.md

 # Aaveg

 Website and app backend for Aaveg.
+Checkout the site at aaveg.net

 ## Developing